prarthitshah899/task-management-fullstack/task-management-backend/README.md

 # Backend for task-management application

-The Backend is written in Python-flask please follow the below steps
+The Backend is written in Python-flask :sunglasses:, please follow the below steps

 ## [1] Create a Virtual Environment for the Project Below is the command for the same